PATRIC3/p3_docs/docroot/user_guide/index.rst

 User Guides (ARCHIVE)
 ========================================
-This is an archive of older, outdated PATRIC user guides, and will soon be removed.
+**NOTE: This is an archive of older, outdated PATRIC user guides, and will soon be removed.**

 .. toctree::
    :maxdepth: 2